Tax policy as behavioural engineering

 Integrating behavioral economics into neoclassical fiscal models

-Integrating behavioural insights requires I adjust neoclassical models for biases like present bias, loss aversion, and limited attention so you can predict how taxes change real-world choices rather than idealised ones.
+Integrating behavioural insights requires I adjust neoclassical models for biases like present bias, loss aversion, and limited attention so you can predict how Tax Policy changes real-world choices rather than idealised ones.

 Models that I develop bring behavioural microfoundations into tax incidence analysis, allowing you to simulate distributional effects when agents misperceive prices or face salience-dependent responses.

-The Architecture of Choice: How Tax Structures Influence Decision-Making
+The Architecture of Choice: How Tax Policy Structures Influence Decision-Making

 Tax salience: The impact of visible versus hidden levies on consumer habits

 Visible levies change choices because you see the cost at point of purchase; I note that when a tax is added on the receipt, spending falls more than when it is bundled into the price.
-Retail experiments show immediate visibility amplifies loss aversion and reduces demand for taxed goods.
+Retail experiments show immediate visibility amplifies loss aversion and reduces demand for taxed goods within the framework of Tax Policy analysis.

 Consumers perceive hidden taxes as smaller, so I observe substitution toward goods where taxes are embedded.
-You often underestimate the cumulative burden of small, invisible levies, which corrodes fiscal transparency and shapes consumption over time.
+You often underestimate the cumulative burden of small, invisible levies, which corrodes fiscal transparency and shapes consumption over time in relation to effective Tax Policy.

 Default options and the psychological power of automatic enrollment